Budget Dumpster presents The Fill Logo

 Think your yard needs a thorough grade correction?
 Place a level against the soil directly surrounding your home’s foundation.
 If it is graded correctly, the ground will drop about 1 inch for every foot that you move away from the house.
 If it doesn’t, add more soil around your house.
 Make sure the soil does not come into contact with your siding.
 You should see at least 4 inches of your concrete foundation above the soil.

-Pro tip: If you discover damage to your home’s foundation, make sure to correct it before adding dirt.
+Pro Tip: If you discover damage to your home’s foundation, make sure to correct it before adding dirt.
 Water can seep into dirt and eat away at already compromised materials.

 3. Extend Your Downspout